gohanko/yiikuochong.com/content/posts/reverse-engineering-hi-hive-community/index.md

 With these, I can start mapping the needed endpoints and figure out what to pass to it.

 ## Cracking the authentication method
-Looking through the rest, I found some snippets that shows how the API is being used.
-The snippet is the callback function for the "Login" button when it's pressed on the login page.
+Looking through the rest, I found a code snippet that shows how the API is being used.
+This snippet is a callback function for when the login button is pressed.

 ![Image of firebase restriction](./images/firebase_restriction.png "Image of firebase restriction")

-It seems to be a bunch of async functions, and essentially what it does is:
+It seems to be a bunch of nested async functions, and what it does is:

 1. Loads a Firebase Cloud Messaging (FCM) token from local storage.
 2. Then use the token to encrypt the password using the `convertPBEWithMD5AndDES` function.